pwyf/ati/2018/agencies/un-ocha.md

 ---

-UN OCHA remains in the poor category.
+The United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA) remains in the poor category.

-UN OCHA improved their publication frequency from less than quarterly in 2016 to monthly.They publish only 29% of the indicators to the IATI registry.
+UN OCHA has improved their publication frequency from less than quarterly in 2016 to monthly.
+UN OCHA publishes only 29% of the indicators to the IATI Registry.

-All organisational and planning indicators are made available by UN OCHA but not in a comparable format.
+All organisational and planning indicators are made available but not in the comparable IATI format.

-UN OCHA does not score on the two commitment indicators, accessibility and quality of freedom of information legislation, as neither a data portal with current data nor a transparency policy is published.
+UN OCHA does not score on the two commitment indicators, accessibility and quality of freedom of information legislation, as neither a data portal with current data nor a transparency policy is provided.

+Project budget is the only indicator within the finance and budget component which is published in the IATI format.
+While project budget documents are always published in other formats, no information at all is provided for disbursement and expenditures, capital spend and commitments.
+The total organisation budget is provided for one year ahead in a PDF format but no forward-looking data is made available for disaggregated budgets.

 Within the joined-up development data component, UN OCHA only scores for aid type.
-Information about the other indicators in this component, including core key indicators such as contracts and tenders, cannot be found elsewhere.
+Information about the other indicators in this component, including key indicators such as contracts and tenders, cannot be found elsewhere.

-Half the project attributes indicators are published in a comparable format and also score highly.
-But they fail to publish contact details and sub-national location information as well as to provide useful descriptions, resulting in a lower score for this indicator.
+UN OCHA performs well on the majority of the project attributes indicators, most of which are published in a comparable format.
+UN OCHA fails to publish contact details and sub-national location information as well as to provide useful descriptions.

-Project budget is the only indicator within the finance and budget component which is published in the IATI format.
-No information at all is provided for disbursement and expenditures, capital spend and commitments.
-The total organisation budget is provided for 1-year ahead in a PDF format but no forward-looking data is provided for disaggregated budgets.

 None of the indicators of the performance component are published to IATI.
-UN OCHA is the only organisation outside the very good and good category scoring on pre-project impact appraisals.
-Reviews and evaluations and results information are made available sometimes.
+UN OCHA is the only organisation outside the very good and good category scoring on pre-project impact appraisals as they are consistently being made available in other formats.
+Objectives are always published whereas reviews and evaluations as well as results information are made available sometimes.

 ---